micooz/MinecraftGem/README.md

 ## APIs

-Generally, each API provides a `toString()` method to get a plain string.
+Generally, every API provides a `toString()` method to get a plain string.

 ### Concepts